51 Fun Things To Do in the Blue Mountains in 2024

 Insider tip: View the Three Sisters from the rear without the crowds by heading to Eagle Hawk lookout.

-Getting there: You can walk to the Three Sisters from Katoomba Station in about 20 minutes (2.5km) or take the local 686 bus.
+Getting there: Walk to the Three Sisters from Katoomba Station in about 20 minutes (2.5km) or take the local 686 bus.

 2. Hike to Wentworth Falls

 There are many beautiful walks and trails in the Blue Mountains, a particular favourite of those in the know is Wentworth Falls.
 Wentworth Falls is actually a town; however, its most famous attraction is (no surprises here), a beautiful waterfall also called Wentworth Falls.
 The hike to the falls lookout is short but steep – and oh so worth it.

 The waterfall is a staggering 187 metres and has three tiers.
 The result is a strikingly beautiful sight that’s been delighting visitors for decades.
-Even in periods of low rain, there is usually a least a small fall here.
+Even in periods of low rain, there is usually at least a small fall here.
 In wet weather, it is awe-inspiring.

 Insider tip: Although Wentworth Falls is the star of the show, you can combine a walk with visits to other beautiful natural attractions including the Weeping Rock, Undercliff Track or Prince’s Rock.

 Getting there: It’s a 2.5km walk from Wentworth Falls Station to the top lookout.
-There is a car park at the entry to the park.
+There is a car park at the entry.